Does your renters insurance policy offer enough protection?

 On- and off-premises refers to the address listed on the policy.
 Renters insurance partially covers the insured party away from their rental property.
 Off-premises coverage typically only protects against theft.

 While you can find a full list of exclusions here, the following items of personal property are excluded from coverage, regardless of the source of damage.

 In the same way that personal property protects belongings, liability coverage protects you.
 If you cause bodily injury or damage someone’s personal property, liability coverage can cover the costs — including legal fees.
 Liability protection covers damages up to the liability policy limit, which is variable.
 A typical liability limit is $100,000.
 This coverage follows the insured party around the world at the same coverage amount.

-This coverage pays for the medical expenses of an injured party — not the insured — if the injury occurs on the insured’s rental premises or as a result of the insured’s actions.
+This coverage pays for the medical expenses of an injured party — not the insured — if the injury occurs on the insured’s rental premises or as a result of the insured party’s actions.

 Renters medical payment coverage includes: